oidoid/nature-elsewhere/readme.md

 between data and behavior but it's simpler reviving from state that is clearly separated from code.

-Dynamic functions should not be created because they're difficult to inflate.
+Dynamic functions should be avoided because they're difficult to inflate.
 E.g.:

 ```lang=ts